SocAIty/face2face/README.md

 Any help with maintaining and extending the package is welcome.
 Feel free to open an issue or a pull request.

 ToDo:
+- Improve face swap quality
+  - Implement strength factor for applied face
 - Improve inference times
   - by implementing batching.
   - by using multi-threading in image_generators
-- Implement strength factor for applied face
 - remove insightface dependency and update onnx version
 - streaming for the webserver